NSIS installer for Windows

 In other words, assuming for example that the sources are stored into $HOME/audacious-3.4.1, when configuring audacious, you must write something like:

 and, in the audacious.nsi files, the resources will be accessed by using ../audacious-3.4.1

 Generating directly the path with autoconf won't work, because NSIS does not recognize unix paths, it needs DOS paths.

 At the moment, compiling the NSIS file on development version does not work, at least not immediately, because the sources are saved in the "audacious" directory when they are fetched from GIT, while the script always appends the version to the path, for example it could be "audacious-3.5-devel", so that it could be used with the convention used for stable source releases: fixing the directory name where the sources are stored or correcting the NSIS script, in this particular case, is required.

 - adding an option like --with-nsis/--without-nsis, for automating the copy of generated audacious.nsi to destination directory if the user wants.

 - adding welcome, finish and header bitmaps, for customizing the dialog boxes: code is already implemented and commented, but the bitmaps are missing.

 - adding shell integration, this means that when the user clicks with the right button of the mouse on a supported file, in the context menu you can select some options like "Play with audacious" or "add to playlist", etc.

-#2 Updated by John Lindgren 9 months ago
+#2 Updated by John Lindgren over 5 years ago

 - Category set to win32